-U.S. expert flies to Britain to examine baby Charlie Gard
+U.S. expert visits London hospital to examine baby Charlie Gard

 But last week, the case returned to the High Court after the hospital asked for a new hearing to consider new evidence from Hirano.

 The U.S. neurologist said reports of brain scans suggested that Charlie had brain disorder rather than structural damage.
-He said the better muscular strength would allow a better assessment of his brain condition.
+He said the better muscular strength would also allow a better assessment of his brain condition.

 "In my view my keeping Charlie on artificial ventilation will not cause significant harm because he does not seem to be in pain," he said.

-However, he had never seen Charlie and has had limited access to his medical records, so it was agreed Hirano should come to Britain to see him and also to discuss the case with doctors involved in his treatment and other independent medical specialists.
+However, Hirano had never seen Charlie and has had limited access to his medical records, so it was agreed he should come to Britain to examine him and discuss the case with doctors involved in his treatment and other independent medical specialists.

 The findings of the meeting will be reported to Judge Nicholas Francis who is expected to make a final decision on July 25.